Binary Choice under Asymmetric Loss in a Data-Rich Environment: Theory and an Application to Algorithmic Fairness: Abstract

 \section{Abstract}

 We study the binary choice problem in a data-rich environment with asymmetric loss functions.
 The econometrics literature covers nonparametric binary choice problems but does not offer computationally attractive solutions in data-rich environments.
 The machine learning literature has many algorithms but is focused mostly on loss functions that are independent of covariates.
-We show that theoretically valid decisions on binary outcomes with general loss functions can be achieved via a very simple loss-based reweighting of the logistic regression or state-of-the-art machine learning techniques.
-We apply our analysis to racial justice in pretrial detention.
+We show that theoretically valid decisions on binary outcomes with general loss functions can be achieved via a very simple loss-based reweighting of logistic regression or state-of-the-art machine learning techniques.
+We apply our analysis to algorithmic fairness in pretrial detentions.